 Biography

-Antti Tölli (M'08, SM'14) is a Professor with the Centre for Wireless Communications (CWC), University of Oulu.
-He received the Dr.Sc.
-(Tech.) degree in electrical engineering from the University of Oulu, Oulu, Finland, in 2008.
-From 1998 to 2003, he worked at Nokia Networks as a Research Engineer and Project Manager both in Finland and Spain.
-In May 2014, he was granted a five year (2014-2019) Academy Research Fellow post by the Academy of Finland.
-During the academic year 2015-2016, he visited at EURECOM, Sophia Antipolis, France, while from August 2018 till June 2019 he was visiting at the University of California Santa Barbara, USA.
-He has authored numerous papers in peer-reviewed international journals and conferences and several patents all in the area of signal processing and wireless communications.
-His research interests include radio resource management and transceiver design for broadband wireless communications with a special emphasis on distributed interference management in heterogeneous wireless networks.
-From 2017 to 2021 he served as an Associate Editor for IEEE Transactions on Signal Processing.
+Antti Tölli (M’08–SM’14) is a Professor with the Centre for Wireless Communications (CWC), University of Oulu, Finland.
+He received the D.Sc.
+(Tech.) degree in Electrical Engineering from the University of Oulu in 2008.
+From 1998 to 2003, he worked at Nokia Networks as a Research Engineer and Project Manager in both Finland and Spain.
+In 2014, he was awarded a five-year Academy Research Fellow position by the Research Council of Finland.
+During 2015–2016, he was a Visiting Researcher at EURECOM, Sophia Antipolis, France, and from August 2018 to June 2019, he was a Visiting Scholar at the University of California, Santa Barbara, USA.
+He has contributed extensively to the field of wireless communications through numerous publications in leading international journals, conference records, and book chapters, and he also holds several patents.
+His research focuses on signal processing for wireless networks, communication, and information theory.
+From 2017 to 2019, he served as an Associate Editor for the IEEE Transactions on Signal Processing and is currently serving as an Editor for the IEEE Transactions on Wireless Communications.

 Projects